smoczyna/url-converter/README.md

 #### Building

-Since whole projects sits in docker containers there is noting to build here.
+Whole projects sits in docker containers and there is no build steps required.
+Instead, all necessary images need to be downloaded and packed into the container running all the components.
 Deployment steps are explained below.

 #### Testing